Mostly Exploration-Free Algorithms for Contextual Bandits: Greedy-First Algorithm

-where the constant $C=(K-1)C_{GB}+C_{OB}$.
-Here $C_{GB}$ is the constant defined in Theorem \ref{thm:mainRegret} and $C_{OB}$ is the upper bound in the regret decomposition of OLS Bandit algorithm, which can be found in Theorem $2$ of \cite{BAS15}.
-Furthermore, if Assumption \ref{ass:cov-div} is satisfied (with the specified parameter $\lambda_0$) and $K=2$, then the Greedy-First algorithm will purely execute the greedy policy (and will not switch to the OLS Bandit algorithm) with probability at least $1-\delta$, where
+As noted in \S \ref{sec:gb-reduce-exp}, we replace the more restrictive assumption on covariate diversity (Assumption \ref{ass:cov-div}) with a more standard assumption made in the bandit literature (Assumption \ref{ass:margin}).
+Theorem \ref{thm:switchRegret} establishes an upper bound of $\cO(\log T)$ on the expected cumulative regret of Greedy-First.
+Furthermore, we establish that Greedy-First remains purely greedy with high probability when there are only two arms and covariate diversity is satisfied. \begin{theorem} The cumulative expected regret of Greedy-First at time $T$ is at most

-Here $C_1=\lambda_0/40\xmax^2$, as also defined in Equation \eqref{eq:C_1}.
-Note that $\delta$ can be made arbitrarily small since $t_0$ is an input parameter to the algorithm. \end{theorem}
+where $C=(K-1)C_{GB}+C_{OB}$, $C_{GB}$ is the constant defined in Theorem \ref{thm:mainRegret}, and $C_{OB}$ is the coefficient of $\log(T)$ in the upper bound of the regret of the OLS Bandit algorithm.

-The key insight to this result is that the proof of Theorem \ref{thm:mainRegret} only requires Assumption \ref{ass:cov-div} in the proof of Lemma \ref{lem:lmmin_conc}.
+Furthermore, if Assumption \ref{ass:cov-div} is satisfied (with the specified parameter $\constlamcovdiv$) and $K=2$, then the Greedy-First algorithm will purely execute the greedy policy (and will not switch to the OLS Bandit algorithm) with probability at least $1-\delta$, where $\delta = 2d\exp[-\constswgf C_1]/C_1$, and $C_1=\constlamcovdiv/40\xmax^2$.
+Note that $\delta$ can be made arbitrarily small since $\constswgf$ is an input parameter to the algorithm. \end{theorem} The key insight to this result is that the proof of Theorem \ref{thm:mainRegret} only requires Assumption \ref{ass:cov-div} in the proof of Lemma \ref{lem:lmmin_conc}.
 The remaining steps of the proof hold without the assumption.
-Thus, if the conclusion of Lemma 2,
+Thus, if the conclusion of Lemma \ref{lem:lmmin_conc}, $\min_{i \in [K]} \lambda_{\min}(\SamCov(\cS_{i,t})) \geq \frac{\constlamcovdiv t}{4}$ holds at every $t \in [\constswgf+1, T]$, then we are guaranteed at most $\cO\bp{\log T}$ regret by Theorem \ref{thm:mainRegret}, regardless of whether Assumption \ref{ass:cov-div} holds.

-holds at every $t \in [t_0+1, T]$, then we are guaranteed at most $\cO\bp{\log T}$ regret by Theorem \ref{thm:mainRegret}, regardless of whether Assumption \ref{ass:cov-div} holds.
-Notice that the constant $C_{GB}$ in Theorem \ref{thm:mainRegret} should be replaced by $(K-1)C_{GB}$, as we are considering $K$ arms.
-This can also be easily implied from Lemma \ref{lem:regret}.
-Note that the minimum eigenvalue condition must hold for Greedy-First to continue pursuing a purely greedy policy, and that happens with high probability when Assumption \ref{ass:cov-div} is true.
-If this condition fails and Greedy-First switches to a OLS Bandit policy, then we can simply adopt the regret guarantees previously proven for this algorithm.
+\proof{Proof of Theorem \ref{thm:switchRegret}.} First, we will show that Greedy-First achieves asymptotically optimal regret.
+Note that the expected regret during the first $\constswgf$ rounds is upper bounded by $2\xmax \bmax \constswgf$.
+For the period $[\constswgf+1,T]$ we consider two cases: (1) the algorithm pursues a purely greedy strategy, i.e., $R = 0$, or (2) the algorithm switches to the OLS Bandit algorithm, i.e., $R \in [\constswgf+1, T]$.